6 Robo-Advisors With the Lowest Fees – Info You Need to Know

 Click: For a complete Free Robo-Advisor Comparison Chart (Free excel comparison chart) (no obligation)

-Betterment offers goals-specific investment advice.
-This robo-advisor does not have a minimum balance requirement, and offers three different fee structures:
+Betterment offers goal-specific investment advice.
+This robo-advisor does not have a minimum balance requirement, and offers two different fee structures:

 - Betterment Digital charges 0.25% AUM for accounts up to $2,000,000, and management fees are waived entirely for accounts over that amount.

-- Finally, Betterment Premium is for accounts over $250,000 and charges 0.50% AUM.
-Clients with Betterment Premium receive unlimited access to human financial planners.
+- Betterment Premium is for accounts over $100,000 and charges 0.40% AUM.
+Clients with Betterment Premium receive unlimited access to human financial planners and no management fees for accounts worth more than $2,000,000.

 One of the benefits of Betterment is that it allows clients to set up multiple goals with specific investment advice for each goal, including the Retirement Guide Calculator.
 Betterment also offers tax loss harvesting, investment rebalancing, and many fund choices including Vanguard and iShares ETFs and international bonds.
 Betterment supports both individual and join investment accounts, trusts, and Roth, traditional, SEP and rollover IRAs.
 There is also a Betterment for Business tool that can manage and administer workplace 401(k) plans.